-No financial instrument is without discussion.
-Many early stage startups are very happy with the convertible note as a financing instrument.
+No financial instrument is perfect.
+Many early-stage startups are very happy with the convertible note as a financing instrument.
 Not having the valuation discussion with your investors is a huge plus and speeds up the whole process.
 Especially when the convertible notes are issued in a speedy automated process such as Leapfunder allows you to do.

-Online there is lots of interesting discussion about financing methods for start-ups.
-To give you a just a taste:
+Online there is lots of interesting discussion about financing methods for startups.
+To give you just a taste:

-On TechCrunch seasoned lawyer Scott Edward Walker said about the convertibel note:
+On TechCrunch seasoned lawyer Scott Edward Walker said about the convertible note:

 One of the key advantages of issuing convertible notes is that the valuation issue is kicked down the road until the Series A round of financing – when there are a lot more data points and thus it’s much easier to value the startup (i.e., price the round).
 Accordingly, the issuance of convertible notes disposes of the foregoing three problems.
 Again, a convertible note is a loan (debt, not equity).
 A valuation of the startup is thus unnecessary; and, if there is no valuation, there are no problems of dilution, taxes and option pricing.

 In our interview with Rutger Kemper, Dutch Angel Investor, said the following about investing via convertible notes: